Protect Yourself from Litigation due to Unexpected Python License Agreements

-The license classifier helps point a package user towards the license.
+The license classifier helps point a package user toward the license.
 By including the classifier, the author doesn’t have to include the license text in the package metadata.
-Instead, a user could browse to the license themselves, or recognize the classifier and already know the contents.
+Instead, a user could browse the license themselves, or recognize the classifier and already know the contents.

 The License Metadata Field